SSPIIT/Tri-umph_Myntra_Hackerramp/README.md

 # Tri-umph_Myntra_Hackerramp
 Tri-umph_Myntra_Hackerramp- Swara,Shreya & Siddhi
 All the codes used in video can be found here!

-Object Detection with Images (Sketches and Photos of People Wearing) 🖼️👗
+1. Object Detection with Images (Sketches and Photos of People Wearing) 🖼️👗-Shreya

 This repository contains code and models for detecting objects in images, focusing on two types of input: